-Homemade sauce recipes is something all of us home cooks should have on hand.
+Homemade sauce is something all of us home cooks should have on hand.
 It’s not always convenient to run out to the grocery store to fetch a jar of sauce, but it is always convenient to have a quick go-to recipe available in your arsenal of cooking secrets.
 I’m guilty of reaching for store-bought most of the time, but I’m trying to change that – one sauce at a time.

 I’m always preparing a sauce for something or another.
 If it’s not a pasta dish, then it’s a chicken dish, or a dip.
 Yes, in our home, a dip is a sauce too, because I will often use a dip as a sauce.
 If you take a look at my Artichoke and Spinach Dip Pizza, you’ll know exactly what I’m talking about.

 A sauce that freezes well is always preferred.
 And, I freeze just about every sauce I make.
 The only sauce or dip that I refrain from freezing are hummus dips or avocado/guacamole based dips.
 They just do not hold up well after being thawed.
-I find that the ingredients tend to separate and no matter how much whisking I do, they will just not come together in a cohesive dip or sauce again.

 My 10 Minute Teriyaki Sauce though, can be frozen and thawed quite easily.
-When all is said and done, you’ll get about two full cups of sauce from this recipe, which is a lot of
+When all is said and done, you’ll get about two full cups of sauce from this recipe, which is a lot of teriyaki sauce!

+Even though 10 Minute Teriyaki Sauce is amazing, you don’t need to stop there.
 If you’re looking for more sauces that can be frozen and thawed without losing taste, consistency, or texture, you might want to look at my Sausage and Pepper Pasta Sauce.
 I absolutely love the versatility of this sauce.
 Toss some freshly cooked pasta with it, or use it to line your lasagna pan.

 My Vegetarian Mushroom Gravy is a great freezable recipe as well.
 Make a big batch of gravy and portion it out in one-cup servings.
 Just thaw at room temperature and whisk while re-heating on a medium temperature.
 Use this gravy for mashed potatoes – obviously! – or as a dip for french fries.
 Even though it’s vegetarian, you can still serve it with beef, pork, or chicken; I did!